erayerdin/firereact/README.md

 </a>
 </center>

-Firereact is hooks, component and utilities library for Firebase and React.
+<center>Firereact is hooks, component and utilities library for Firebase and React.</center>

 ## Documentation